 As the only person on the team with previous marketing experience, I also took charge of all our marketing efforts.
 As an early stage startup a lot of our initial traffic was paid, and as such I was continually testing and iterating on various adverts and landing pages in order to optimise our acquisition through the various paid channels (Adwords, Facebook, Twitter etc.)

-MetroDesk was one of the most challenging and rewarding project I've ever been part of.
-Having the opportunity to immerse myself fully in the running of the whole business gave me a holistic perspective which has in turn has made me a more complete Product Designer & Manager.
+MetroDesk was one of the most challenging and rewarding projects I've ever been part of.
+Having the opportunity to immerse myself fully in the running of the whole business gave me a holistic perspective which has in turn has made me a more complete Product Manager.

 It gave me a chance to be part of a world that I had long wanted to be part of and although a strategic decision at board level meant that we had to come back to the main business - I'll be forever grateful for the opportunity which I feel gave me the equivalent of many years experience in less than one.